newo-2001/MC-Modpack-Downloader/README.md

 ### CurseForge
 - `apiKey` - CurseForge requires users of their api to provide an api key.
 You can get yours for free on [their website](https://console.curseforge.com/?#/api-keys) after logging in.
+- `manifestFile` - The manifest file path of the CurseForge modpack's manifest.

 > [!CAUTION]
 > Your API key is sensative information, you shouldn't post it online.